jpcaldwell30/MMM-CustomMessage/README.md

 * When you want to edit again, click the text of the module to enter edit mode.

 ## How to use the API.
 The API uses MagicMirror's ExpressApp backend.
-The default endpoint is `http:\\<your MagicMirror url or ip and port> + /custom-message` For example: `http:\\localhost:8080\custom-message` The endpoint accepts POST requests with a JSON body of the form:
+The default endpoint is `http:\\<your MagicMirror url or ip and port> + \custom-message` For example: `http:\\localhost:8080\custom-message` The endpoint accepts POST requests with a JSON body of the form:

 {
   "messageHeader": "Message Header Message",